microsoft/landcover/README.md

 # Setup

-The following sections describe how to setup the dependencies (python packages and demo data) for the "web-tool" component of this project.
+The following sections describe how to setup the dependencies (python packages and demo data) for the "web-tool/" component of this project.
 We develop / use this tool on Data Science Virtual Machines for Linux (through Azure) in conjunction with specific AI for Earth projects, so the first set of instructions - "Azure VM setup instructions" - are specific for recreating our internal development environment.
 The second set of instructions - "Local setup instructions" - should apply more broadly.

 ## Azure VM setup instructions